 Who This Book Is For

 No matter your background, using R can transform your work.
 This book is for you if you are either a current R user keen to explore new ways of using R or a non-R user wondering if R is right for you.
 I’ve written R Without Statistics so that it should make sense even if you’ve never written a line of R code.
 But if you have written many lines of R code, the book should help you learn plenty of new techniques to up your R game.

-XXXX
+R is a great tool for anyone who works with data.
+Maybe you’re a researcher looking for a new way to do things.
+Perhaps you’re a journalist looking to analyze public data more efficiently.
+Or maybe you’re a data analyst tired of working in expensive, proprietary tools.
+If you have to work with data, you will get value from R.

 About This Book

 This book explores the many ways that people use R to communicate and automate tasks.
 Each chapter focuses on one use of the language and includes examples of real R projects that used the technique.
 We’ll dive into their code, breaking it down to help you understand how it works, and suggest ways of going beyond the example.
-The book has three parts:
+After a chapter that explains the basics of R for those new to it, the book has three parts:

 Part 1:Visualizations